Shipping Pre-registered Keys

 Note

-We recommend that only one flow at a time be enabled: either the Group Add or the MFA Initiated flow.
+It is recommended that only one flow at a time be enabled: either the Group Add or the MFA Initiated flow.

 _images/okta-mfa-trigger-2.png

 2. In the Okta Admin console, ensure the user to whom you want to ship the key has a profile in the user directory.
-If not, create a new user as described in Adding Users to Directory.
+If not, create a new user as described in Adding New Users to Directory.

 3. Click the profile of the desired user and do the following: